• Skip to primary navigation

 Close up of nut free vegan snowball cookies on a baking tray.

-As an allergy-friendly baker who has spent nearly two decades developing recipes for families, I’m always looking to recreate nostalgic favourites in ways that are safe, accessible, and just as delicious as the original.
-These snowball cookies check all the boxes: quick, fun to make with kids, completely dairy-free and nut-free, and irresistibly tender.
+As an allergy-friendly baker with nearly two decades of recipe development experience, I’m always recreating nostalgic favourites in ways that are safe, inclusive, and just as delicious as the original.
+These snowball cookies are completely dairy-free, nut-free, and vegan – making them a dependable nut-free cookie recipe for families navigating food allergies.

 Toggle